-N. B.: The following partial listing of Joseph Joachim’s students is based upon a list given in Andreas Moser’s Joseph Joachim.
+N. B.: The following partial listing of Joseph Joachim’s students is based originally upon a list given in Andreas Moser’s Joseph Joachim.
 A Biography, London: Philip Wellby, 1901, pp. 242-244 [M], as well as information given in Wilhelm Joseph von Wasielewski’s Die Violine und ihre Meister, Leipzig: Breitkopf & Härtel, 1904 [W], and profiles from Musik und Gender im Internet.
 [MUGI].
-Names marked [KJ] have been garnered from the program of Joachim’s “60-jährigen Künstler-Jubliäum,” Berlin, 22 April 1899, for which the orchestra strings were drawn “exclusively from current or former students of the honoree, as well as participants in his quartet classes.”
+Names marked [P] come from Dr Sanna Pederson’s blog Chamber Music in Berlin, 1870-1910: An Empire for Absolute Music , and names marked [KJ] have been garnered from the program of Joachim’s “60-jährigen Künstler-Jubliäum,” Berlin, 22 April 1899, for which the orchestra strings were drawn “exclusively from current or former students of the honoree, as well as participants in his quartet classes.”
 Other names have been culled from diverse sources.
-The list is in the process of verification and elaboration, and is subject to recurring emendation.
-At this point, I do not 100% vouch for its accuracy.
+The Saerchinger/WHO’S WHO articles, while interesting and helpful, are not 100% accurate, particularly as regards birth dates.
+Where possible, I have provided correct dates and sources.
+This list is in the process of verification and elaboration, and is subject to recurring emendation.
+At this point, I do not completely vouch for its accuracy.

 Violinist and conductor.
 Studied with Monasterio in Madrid, Vieuxtemps in Brussels, and Joachim in Berlin.
 1894-1915 Professor of Violin at Royal College of Music (London).
 Conductor, Madrid Symphony Orchestra.
 1932 conducted first Spanish performance of Stravinsky’s Sacre du Printemps. [“Arbós, Enrique Fernández.”
 Grove Music Online.
 Oxford Music Online.
-Oxford University Press, accessed November 29, 2014.]and .
+Oxford University Press, accessed November 29, 2014.].
+Saerchinger/WHO’S WHO (1918) gives his birth date as December 25.and .

 Auer, Leopold (Lipot) (*June 7, 1845 — †July 15, 1930)